 Guided cycling tours are a way of getting your bearings in Groningen.
 Highlights include Prinsentuin garden and nearby Martinikerk.
 Afterwards, climb the 260-steps of the spiral staircase in the mediaeval tower for stunning panoramic views over the city.

 Reitdiep Marina is a flat and easy 15 minute ride from the city centre.
 From there you follow the waterway through the countryside.
 Here you’ll find colourful architecture and impressive yachts floating peacefully on the water.

 The townhouses overlooking the Nynhaven canal in central Copenhagen make it one of Europe’s most photographed streets.
 The oldest of the many colourful properties dates from the late-17th century.

 From there, it’s an easy 10-minute cycle ride to the promenade at Langelinie, where you’lll find the bronze statue of Andersen’s The Little Mermaid.
 Though Edvard Eriksen’s sculpture has been said to underwhelm many visitors, the waterfront area is well worth seeing for its relaxed atmosphere.

 Most of Copenhagen’s commuters use bicycles to get about and a scattering of cycle hire shops across the city makes it easy for visitors to join them.
 As the city has been designed with the needs of cyclists in mind, the Danish capital feels reassuringly safe and is possibly one the most bike-friendly cities in the world.

 That said, no matter where you are, it’s important to stay alert for traffic and other potential dangers when combining cycling and sightseeing.

-Within Copenhagen, half-day guided contemporary architecture tours point out some of the city’s boldest modern designs, including state-of-the-art student housing and the Royal Danish Opera House.
+Half-day guided contemporary architecture tours point out some of the city’s boldest modern designs, including state-of-the-art student housing and the Royal Danish Opera House.

 Porto, an underrated destination for cycling holidays